Useful Information Before You Book

 Professional make-up takes longer than everyday make-up, and will take up the initial portion of the shoot.
 The packages are designed with this in mind.
 If you are good at doing your own make-up or have a specific way you like it, then you could opt to do it yourself, which will mean we'll spend a greater proportion of the shoot time taking photos.
 People often like to do this as it means you will save money and get extra photos.
 If the photos are for professional use, however, a make-up artist is probably worthwhile.

-Typically people want 5-10 images from their shoot retouched, but itís entirely optional.
-Basic retouching is an important stage in the image making process, and is what gives the photos a polished, magazine feel while still looking natural.
+Basic retouching is an important stage for any image that's going to be used professionally, and is what gives photos a polished, magazine feel while still looking natural.
 It removes skin blemishes and lines, plus subtly slims any body parts that need it.
-If you want to look younger or slimmer, retouching is what does that (but still in a natural way).
+If you want to look younger or slimmer, retouching is what does that (mine are done in a natural way).
 Whatever you're insecure about, retouching can help improve.
+Typically people want 5-10 images from their shoot retouched, but itís entirely optional.

 How to Pay

-In order to book I'll need a non-refundable deposit from you, and then the remainder you just pay on the day of the shoot.
+In order to book I just need a deposit from you, and then the remainder you just pay on the day of the shoot.
 (Or earlier if you prefer, for example if it's a gift.)

 My prices do go up periodically, so book your shoot now to avoid paying more.

-I get booked up 1-3 weeks in advance on weekdays.
+I tend to get booked up 1-2 weeks in advance on weekdays.
 I can also do weekday evenings and weekends.
-Please bear in mind that weekends tend to get booked up the fastest, as much as 6-8 weeks in advance.
+Please bear in mind that weekends tend to get booked up the fastest, sometimes as much as 2 months in advance.
 Ask me for my availability if you have specific dates in mind.